akhvorov/vgram/docs/source/builder.rst

 It's a recommended way to use v-grams because dictionary building takes a long time.

 | ``VGramBuilder(size, iters, filename="", verbose=1)`` building new dictionary of size ``size`` and learn ``iters`` iterations.
 | Pass ``filename`` for dictionary saving after each iteration.
 It may be useful if you start building a dictionary with more iterations as needed and want to interrupt process without losing progress.
-Feel free to do so, if ``filename`` is provided, a dictionary will be saved.
+Feel free to do so, and if ``filename`` is provided, a dictionary will be saved.
 | Also you can do ``save()`` without filename argument, this ``filename`` will be used.
 | ``verbose`` means a level of verbose. ``0`` not print anything, ``1`` or more print some useful information about v-gram learning process.